 After making changes to your registry, try to upgrade your Windows again and check if the problem reappears.

-Solution 9 – Check the location of user account directory
+9. Check the location of user account directory

-However, you can fix the issue simply by moving your user account directory to the C:\Users\ folder on your PC.
+However, you can fix the issue simply by moving your user account directory to the C: Users folder on your PC.
 After doing that, you should be able to upgrade without any problems.

-Solution 10 – Change your product key or edition
+10. Change your product key or edition

 - Open the Settings app.
-You can do that quickly by pressing Windows Key + I.
+You can do that quickly by pressing Windows key + I.

 - Navigate to About section in the menu on the left.
 Now select Change product key or upgrade your edition of Windows.